Special offer

 Other solutions to mental health issues at work

 This involves providing information about the employee, their condition and how it affects their ability to work.
-An occupational health expert can then provide great advice which can help you make reasonable adjustments for your employee so that they can function better on a daily basis.
+Organisations offering occupational health services generally outline how referrals work and what information is needed.
+Their input can help employers and employees explore potential adjustments where appropriate.
 This can also help you to understand your employee’s needs better.

 During this process, it’s important to keep an open line of communication with your employee so that they know what to expect from the occupational health referral process.
 For more information, please read the UK Civil Service blog page which explains how employers and employees can work together to achieve solutions.

-Mental health days off work are considered part of sick leave.
-Therefore, it’s worth familiarising yourself with how sick leave works so that you can appropriately pay your employees during this time.
+In many workplaces, time off for mental health is managed within existing sick leave policies.
+Government guidance explains how sick leave and statutory sick pay are handled, and employers often refer to these resources to understand how different types of absence are approached.
 You might find that reasonable adjustment and phased return to work also work well for employees with mental health issues.
 For expert guidance, you can also turn to an occupational health referral to find out how to make adjustments in the workplace for your employees.
-As some employees with mental health illnesses are disabled, they are protected under the Equality Act 2010.
+Some long-term mental health conditions may fall under disability protections in the Equality Act 2010, depending on individual circumstances.
+Government guidance outlines how this is assessed.

 Recent Work culture Articles